Can Your Age Influence the Outcome of Your Workers’ Compensation Claim?

 You may be eligible for workers’ compensation as well as SSD, though you are unlikely to be able to collect the full amount of both simultaneously.
-Knowing which direction to go after a North Carolina workplace injury when can be difficult and confusing, so we recommend that you contact us at Brown, Moore & Associates, PLLC for legal advice.
+Knowing which direction to go after a North Carolina workplace injury can be difficult and confusing, so we recommend that you contact us at Brown Moore & Associates, PLLC for legal advice.

 Most Common Injuries Sustained by Older Workers

 The same workplace injuries that affect younger workers also affect older workers.
-Anyone can fall down on the job, at the same level or from a height.
+Anyone can fall down on the job, at the same level, or from a height.
 Anyone can get into a machinery accident.
 Anyone can get into a work-related auto accident.
-In some cases, older workers are less likely to experience injuries because they have the experience to avoid many work-related accidents.
+In some cases, older workers are less likely to experience injuries because they have the experience to avoid any work-related accidents.
 Thus, the most common issues that older workers experience in work-related injuries include back problems, muscle degeneration, repetitive strain injuries, and joint problems.

-Unfortunately, these are also some of the most difficult injuries to seek compensation for because you are tasked with proving that your job is what caused the injury.
+Unfortunately, these are also some of the most difficult injuries to seek compensation for because you are tasked with proving that an accident at your job is what caused the injury.
 Your employer or insurance may initially deny your claim because it is was a long-term or ongoing injury.
 In some cases, you might be eligible for other disability benefits, and this may be the better option.
 The only way to know for sure is generally to ask an attorney who has all of the evidence and facts related to your injury and your claim.